Winner of the 2022 ASA AAA Asian America Book Award, sponsored by the American Sociological Association - Asia and Asian America Section.

 Honorable Mention in the 2022 Sociology of Emotions Outstanding Recent Contribution Award, sponsored by the American Sociology Association (ASA) - Section on Sociology of Emotions.

-The industrial-port belt of Los Angeles is home to 11 of the top 20 oil refineries in California, the largest ports in the country, and those "racist monuments" we call freeways.
+The industrial-port belt of Los Angeles is home to eleven of the top twenty oil refineries in California, the largest ports in the country, and those "racist monuments" we call freeways.
 In this uncelebrated corner of "La La Land" through which most of America's goods transit, pollution is literally killing the residents.
-In response, a grassroots movement for environmental justice has grown, predominated by Asian and undocumented Latin@ immigrant women who are transforming our political landscape—yet, we know very little about these change makers.
-In Refusing Death, Nadia Kim tells their stories, finding that the women are impactful because of their ability to remap politics, community, and citizenship in the face of the country's nativist racism and system of class injustice, defined not just by disproportionate environmental pollution, but by neglected schools, surveillance and deportation, and political marginalization.
-The women are highly conscious of how these harms are an assault on their bodies and emotions, and their resulting reliance on a state they prefer to avoid and ignore.
+In response, a grassroots movement for environmental justice has grown, predominated by Asian and undocumented Latin@ immigrant women who are transforming our political landscape—yet we know very little about these change makers.
+In Refusing Death, Nadia Y. Kim tells their stories, finding that the women are influential because of their ability to remap politics, community, and citizenship in the face of the country's nativist racism and system of class injustice, defined not just by disproportionate environmental pollution but also by neglected schools, surveillance and deportation, and political marginalization.
+The women are highly conscious of how these harms are an assault on their bodies and emotions, and of their resulting reliance on a state they prefer to avoid and ignore.
 In spite of such challenges and contradictions, however, they have developed creative, unconventional, and loving ways to support and protect one another.
 They challenge the state's betrayal, demand respect, and, ultimately, refuse death.

 About the author

 Nadia Y. Kim is Professor of Sociology at Loyola Marymount University.
-She is the author of Imperial Citizens (SUP 2008).
+She is the author of the award-winning book Imperial Citizens (Stanford, 2008).